-“And that to your Lord is the finality, and that it is He who makes [one] laugh and weep and that it is He who causes death and gives life” (53:42-44).
+“And that to your Lord is the finality, and that it is He who makes [one] laugh and weep and that it is He who causes death and gives life.”(Quran 53:42-44).

 Prophet Muhammad (PBUH) was reported to have said:

-And once again we’re told in Surat Al-Asr, the way out of this state of loss, and how to overcome and cope with it so that we can move on to more contentment and success by the will of Allah.
+And once again, we’re guided in Surat Al-Asr to the way out of this state of loss and how to overcome and cope with it, moving on to more contentment and success by the will of Allah.

-These keys that are mentioned in the verses cited above are:
+The keys mentioned in the verses cited above are:

 1) Belief in Allah

 Our belief in Allah and in His Prophet (PBUH) and in His book (The Quran) allows us to understand that we were given this life as an opportunity, a chance, a way to achieve happiness both now and later, in an after life, if we can observe those keys to salvation.
 We are told in the Quran: